Transgender personnel in the United States military: Service in secret (pre–1960)

-First ban on transgender personnel
+Cold war crackdown (1960–2008)

-According to scholars, since at least as early as 1960, Executive Order 10450 was applied to ban transgender individuals from serving in the United States military.
+As early as 1960, Executive Order 10450 was applied to ban transgender individuals from serving in the United States military.
 On May 17, 1963, gender transitioned or transitioning individuals were officially prohibited from the United States military by Army Regulation 40-501.
 This policy reasoned transgender people were medically unqualified to serve because their mental state was considered unfit.

 In the 1980s, the United States military decided to apply medical regulations more forcefully on those who identified as transgender.
 In the case Doe v.
 Alexander (1981), which was about a transgender woman who had been rejected from the United States Army Reserve due to having had gender reassignment surgery, the Army defended their policy of denying enlistment to transsexual persons by stating that supporting transsexuals would raise a medical problem in the form of hormone supplements not always being available for such personnel.
 Leyland v.
 Orr (1987) was about Air Force member Leyland, a transgender woman, who underwent a gender reassignment surgery before being discharged.
 The courts ruled this discharge as valid due to the reasoning that Leyland was indeed unfit physically rather than mentally.
 This judgement was determined by inferring that genital surgery is similar to an amputation surgery, which leaves the individual unable to meet the demands of a soldier.

-Barack Obama administration
+Obama administration (2009–2016)

+2009–2012

 Under Department of Defense Instruction 6130.03, "Medical Standards for Appointment, Enlistment, or Induction in the Military Services" dated July 2, 2012, candidates for military service should not have "[c]urrent or history of psychosexual conditions, including but not limited to transsexualism, exhibitionism, transvestism, voyeurism, and other paraphilias" which is noted as "not a contradiction of the repeal of 'Don't Ask, Don't Tell'" since homosexuality was removed from the list of psychosexual conditions in DSM in 1973.

+2013–2014

 In 2013, Captain Sage Fox, who had enlisted in the Army 1993 and taken time off after transitioning to the Reserves in 2012 to undergo sex reassignment surgery, was ordered to resume active duty, despite policies blocking the service of transgender personnel.
 After a review, the military concluded that it could not legally discharge her, so Fox was asked to return and serve again as a woman.
 This made her the first openly transgender person serving in the military.
 She served for 2 weeks and then she had orders to be placed on the inactive reserve which she believed was due to her gender identity.
 She was not granted disability but her medical records did not indicate her unfit to serve.
 In 2016, Obama repealed the transgender ban in the military and Sage Fox was working with the medical board and was expected to be reenlisted.